Roy Keane: 2002 FIFA World Cup incident

 None of Keane's teammates voiced support for him during the meeting, although some supported him in private afterwards.
 Veterans Niall Quinn and Steve Staunton backed McCarthy in a press conference after the event.
 It was here that McCarthy announced that he had dismissed Keane from the squad and sent him home.
 By this time, the FIFA deadline for naming the World Cup squads had passed, meaning that Colin Healy was unable to be named as Keane's replacement and could not play in the tournament.

 Recall

 Mick McCarthy resigned as Ireland manager in November 2002 after defeats to Russia and Switzerland in qualification for Euro 2004.
 The possibility of Keane returning to the squad for future qualifiers was raised, as Keane had not yet fully retired from international football, insisting that McCarthy's presence was the main incentive for staying away from the Irish squad.
 McCarthy's replacement, Brian Kerr, discussed with Keane the possibility of a recall, and in April 2004 he was brought back into the Irish team to face Romania on 27 May.
 Keane was not reinstated as captain, however, as Kerr decided to keep the armband with Kenny Cunningham.
-After the team's failure to qualify for the 2006 World Cup, he announced his retirement from international football to help prolong his club career.
+After the team failed to qualify for the 2006 World Cup, he announced his retirement from international football to help prolong his club career.